olantobi/offer_setup/README.md

 ## Testing

-At iflix, we believe tests are better than documentation.
+At *****, we believe tests are better than documentation.
 Your tests are what describes your solution, so Unit and Integration tests are a must.
 We've even given you a `test` path for you to put your tests inside.
 We want you to test the happy path, edge cases and failure scenarios.
 If your test framework uses a different path, feel free to rename the one we've provided.

 Additionally, you should include a System test to verify your solution in its entirety.
 We've provided a test fixture at `test/fixture/expected_output.json` for you to write a test around, which you should use.